viur-framework/viur-docs/source/quickstart.rst

     </ol>

-If you're inside a view (displaying only one item), you'll rececive *skel* instad:
+If you're inside a view (displaying only one item), you'll receive *skel* instad:

 ::

     Name: {{skel.name}}

-Have static content like css or images?
-Drop these in the *static* directory of your application.
-It will be available unter the url /static/.
+Static content like css or images can be included by dropping it into the *static* directory of your application.
+It will be available under the url /static/.

-You need two or more templates for the same thing?
+Do you need two or more templates for the same thing?
 Use the *style* parameter.
 If you access /news/list?style=teststyle, ViUR will first try to load the template news_list_teststyle.html.
 If it does exist, this file will be used, otherwise ViUR loads the default template news_list.html and pass the global variable style set to "teststyle".

-Want to embed data from a different module into the current template?
+Do you want to embed data from a different module into the current template?
 You can either embed a fully rendered template by calling *execRequest* or you can fetch the data by yourself and prepare output accordingly.

 ::